eraldo6/pns/ui/README.md

-# Privacy Network System - Web UI
+# Euromask - Web UI

-A modern, interactive web interface for the Privacy Network System (PNS) that provides a visual way to interact with all system functionalities.
+A modern, interactive web interface for the Euromask (PNS) that provides a visual way to interact with all system functionalities.

 ## Features